EmanuelePapini/fifpy/README.md

 * MvIF: Same as MvFIF, but without the problem of having a periodic signal.

-In the package, IMFogram_v1.py contains the methods to calculate the IMFogram (see https://ui.adsabs.harvard.edu/abs/2020arXiv201114209B/abstract)
+In this module, IMFogram_v1.py contains the methods to calculate the IMFogram (see https://ui.adsabs.harvard.edu/abs/2020arXiv201114209B/abstract)

 ### Notes ###
 This repository is a complete rewriting of the original matlab code by A. Cicone.